Tactical employment of large military

 batteries were almost useless, and that guns were better employed supporting

-“direction of the troops” the text meant the entire action of the commander
+expression “direction of the troops” the text meant the entire action of the

-and of the general staff for the accomplishment of the task assigned to the
+commander and of the general staff for the accomplishment of the task

-troops.
-Its basic principle was the “will of one man”, the commander, to
+assigned to the troops.
+Its basic principle was the “will of one man”, the

-reach the full agreement in the action of every member of the chain of
+commander, to reach the full agreement in the action of every member of the

-command in order to achieve the common objective.
-The subordinates had only
+chain of command in order to achieve the common objective.
+The subordinates

-to obey to the order taken previously without any discrepancy.
-Nevertheless
+had only to obey to the order taken previously without any discrepancy.

-they should be also enterprising, especially when it was not easy for the
+Nevertheless they should be also enterprising, especially when it was not

-high commander to give orders, or when he fixed only the general objective
+easy for the high commander to give orders, or when he fixed only the general

-and the means to achieve it, while the ways were left to the initiative of the
+objective and the means to achieve it, while the ways were left to the

-subordinates (“delegated direction”).
-Lastly it was demanded a strict
+initiative of the subordinates (“delegated direction”).
+Lastly it was

-phase of the combat, he examined the information received and decide whether
+the preliminary phase of the combat, he examined the information received and

-the fight should be accepted; – during the
+decide whether the fight should be accepted; – during

-preparatory phase, he elaborated the plan of the action, choosing the point
+the preparatory phase, he elaborated the plan of the action, choosing the

-and the direction for the attack and setting the distribution of the troops,
+point and the direction for the attack and setting the distribution of the

-and issued orders and directives; – when he
+troops, and issued orders and directives; – when

-thought that the preparation had been fully developed, he gave the signal for
+he thought that the preparation had been fully developed, he gave the signal

 accurately the situation was assigned to the chief of the staff.
 The